 Estate planning is never easy.
-You must address your own mortality while determining the best strategies to ensure that your assets will be distributed according to your wishes and that your loved ones will be provided for after you're gone.
+You must address your own mortality while determining the best strategies to ensure that your assets will be distributed according to your wishes and that your loved ones will be provided for after you are gone.
 You also may need to consider how loved ones will react to your estate planning decisions, which may be difficult if, for example, a family business is involved or you wish to provide more to certain family members.

-Transfer Tax Landscape for 2014 and 2015
+Transfer Tax Landscape for 2015 and 2016

-The "exemption amount" is the amount an individual can transfer gratuitously to another individual, either at death or during lifetime, without paying a transfer tax.
+The "exemption amount" is the amount an individual can transfer gratuitously to another individual, either at death or during the individual's lifetime, without paying a transfer tax.
 The current transfer tax exemptions are at all-time highs, and the top estate, gift, and generation-skipping transfer (GST) tax rate is still fairly low (on a relative and historic basis) at 40%.
 The Federal tax rates and exemptions available under current law are as follows:

-2014 2015
+2015 2016

-Estate Tax Exemption Amount \$5.34MM \$5.43MM
+Estate Tax Exemption Amount \$5.43MM \$5.45MM

-Gift Tax Exemption Amount \$5.34MM \$5.43MM
+Gift Tax Exemption Amount \$5.43MM \$5.45MM

-GST Exemption Amount \$5.34MM \$5.43MM
+GST Exemption Amount \$5.43MM \$5.45MM

 Highest Estate Tax Rate 40% 40%

 Highest Gift Tax Rate 40% 40%

 GST Tax Rate 40% 40%

 Any prior use of gift and GST tax exemption during an individual's lifetime reduces the amount of gift and GST exemption remaining during the individual's lifetime and the exemptions available at the individual's death.
-For example, if an individual has already made \$1MM in lifetime taxable gifts prior to 2014, the individual's remaining gift and estate tax exemption amount in 2014 would be \$4.34MM.
+For example, if an individual has already made \$1MM in lifetime taxable gifts prior to 2015, the individual's remaining gift and estate tax exemption amount in 2015 would be \$4.43MM.

 "Portability" of exemptions between spouses now means that, if part (or all) of one spouse's estate tax exemption is unused at death, the estate can elect to permit the surviving spouse to use the deceased spouse's remaining estate tax exemption.
 Making this election is simple, although it does require that the estate of the first spouse to die file an estate tax return on which the portability election is made.
-Such an election provides flexibility if proper planning hasn't been implemented before the first spouse's death.
-Note however that exemption portability doesn't provide all of the benefits that applying the exemption to a bypass (or credit shelter) trust does.
-So married couples should still consider making asset transfers and setting up bypass trusts to ensure they take full advantage of both spouses' exemptions.
+Such an election provides flexibility if proper planning has not been implemented before the first spouse's death.
+Note however that exemption portability does not provide all of the benefits that applying the exemption to a bypass (or credit shelter) trust does.
+So, married couples should still consider making asset transfers and setting up bypass trusts to ensure that they take full advantage of both spouses' exemptions.
 Transfers to your spouse, whether during life or at death, are tax-free under the marital deduction (assuming he or she is a U.S. citizen).